bpanel-org/bpanel/README.md

 Since bPanel just uses [`bclient`](https://github.com/bcoin-org/bclient) to connect to and query nodes, all you need to do is pass the appropriate congifurations when starting up bPanel.
 This can be done via the command line, environment variables (prefaced with `BPANEL_`), or through a configuration file.
+Under the hood, bPanel uses the `bcfg` module to accomplish this.
+Learn more about `bcfg` [here](https://github.com/bcoin-org/bcfg).

 bPanel looks for configuration files in your home directory in a `.bpanel` folder (`~/.bpanel`).
 This can be changed by passing a `prefix` argument at runtime.